OrchardCMS/OrchardCore/src/docs/reference/modules/Elasticsearch/README.md

 As an example, Elasticsearch stores the original value passed in the "_source" fields of its index.
 All the automatically mapped fields are never stored in the index.
 They are indexed.

-Lucene though will currently be able to store the original value passed only when the `stored` option is set on a specific `ContentField`.
+Lucene though will currently be able to store the original value passed only when the `Store source data` option is set on a specific index setting.
 Lucene also has `stored` fields by design like the `ContentItemId` of a content item.
-Though, the current Lucene implementation will always use a `StringField` on a `ContentField` that is set to be `stored` on its index settings and also will store its original value in the index.

 The equivalent of a `StringField` that will behave the same way than a `keyword` in Elasticsearch has been added to all ContentFields that are passing "string" values by using the `.keyword` suffix on the field name.
 So when Lucene is parsing a `ContentField` as a keyword it is not stored with the original value because it is indexed and thus parsed by its configured index analyzer.